 What happens to my body during the menstrual cycle?

-During puberty, your female reproductive organs begin to develop.
-When females are born, there are hundreds of thousands of eggs (ova) inside their ovaries.
+During puberty, reproductive organs begin to develop.
+When people with a uterus are born, there are hundreds of thousands of eggs (ova) inside their ovaries.

 When you’ve reached puberty, each month these hormones will cause an egg to start maturing and be released from the ovary.
 This process is called ovulation.